Pilot Eyes

 LUCK IS AS LUCK DOES

 Harold Bromley (he dropped his first name) was born November 10, 1898 in Victoria, B.C.
 He went west to his final horizon on December 20, 1997 at the respectable age of 99.
-If you measure a life by its coverage in the New York Times, his obituary (Sunday, 1/11/98) ran 40 column inches, with two photographs.
+If you measure a life by its coverage in The New York Times, his obituary (Sunday, January 11, 1998) ran 40 column inches, with two photographs.
 An appreciable life in aviation.
+At left, from his NASM biographical folder (cited, left sidebar), is Bromley ca. 1932.

 He enlisted in the Canadian army as a teen and served three years as a machine gunner in WWI.
 He joined a Canadian unit of the Royal Air Force, but the war ended by the time he soloed.
 But the aviation bug had bitten.